Prepare organizational data

 A common analysis scenario is to find patterns of collaboration between different groups of employees.
 For example, you might want to know how much your product marketing team is talking to your sales team.

-Attributes for segmenting populations can be helpful to consider in defining patterns of collaboration:
+Attributes for segmenting populations can be helpful to consider in defining patterns of collaboration, such as:

 - Job family or role attributes, such as profession, function, discipline, and job code